Khaas: Soundtrack

 The official soundtrack of the series is sung by Natasha Baig on the lyrics of Mohammad Akmal and music composition is done by Sohail Haider.

 Reception

 The serial received critical acclaim due to its subject, storyline and performances of the cast, especially of Baloch and Khan.
-Sadaf Haider of Dawn Images lauded the writing of the serial and wrote, "Emotional abuse is a slippery subject but TV drama Khaas gets it right so far."
+Sadaf Haider of Dawn Images lauded the script and wrote, "Emotional abuse is a slippery subject but TV drama Khaas gets it right so far."
 Baloch's performance and character received praise from critics with Dawn Images lauded her performance stating, "Sanam Baloch is back in great form as Saba; her performances are rarely anything other than excellent and this is no exception".
 Critics also praised the performance of Ali Rehman Khan, Hira Tareen and Haroon Shahid.
-A reviewer from Daily Times said it, "One of the most relatable drama serials" due to its common subject and relatable storyline.
+A reviewer from Daily Times said, "One of the most relatable drama serials" due to its common subject and relatable storyline.
 Despite positive reviews and critical praise throughout its run, the series received mixed reviews for its "forceful" end.